Florida is getting some cold weather. Believe it!

 Articles like this one exist for a reason: because home fire deaths keep happening!
 So before you start using any heating equipment, it’s important to inspect and clean them before use.
 Space heaters are especially dangerous for Florida homeowners, and are a leading cause of preventable home fire deaths.
 Keep all space heaters at least 3 feet away from flammable or combustible items like drapes, linens and clothing.
 Only use space heaters as a supplementary source to heat a particular space (hence the term space heater).
 These devices are not a substitute for a home or office’s heating system.

 Never use extension cords with space heaters either, as people can trip over them and not only injure themselves, but potentially knock over the heater and cause a fire!
 And be sure to inspect the space heater’s cord for damage.
-When using a space heater, placed it on a flat, level surface.
+When using a space heater, place it on a flat, level surface.
 Obviously this means never placing it on carpet or on any piece of furniture where it can be knocked over or set something ablaze.

 Also keep an eye out for the UL symbol on your electric heater, which indicates it has been inspected for safety.